"Try not to die by tripping over yourself, Quinn!" A boy shouted down the hallway, laughing uncontrollably right after.

 "Why does the world hate me?"

-Quinn immediately started to clean up the little pieces of glass, noticing that a piece had landed on top of his book.
-As Quinn removed the piece of glass, a drop of blood from his thumb landed on the centre of the book.
+After a while, he calmed down and started to clean up the little pieces of glass, noticing that a piece had landed on top of his book.
+As Quinn removed the piece of glass, a drop of blood from his thumb landed on top of the book.

 The object plastered on the centre of the book started to glow, and suddenly, the book began to float, hovering until it was on eye-level with Quinn.